UBC-MDS/UBC-MDS.github.io/resources_pages/install_ds_stack_mac.md

 Make sure you use the `Miniforge3` installers.
 We will assume you downloaded the file into your `Downloads` folder.

-Once downloaded, open up a terminal and run the following command
+Once downloaded, open up a terminal and run the following command (adjusting for the name of the installer you downloaded, for example `Miniforge3-Darwin-arm64.sh`)

 ```bash
 bash ${HOME}/Downloads/Miniforge3.sh -b -p "${HOME}/miniforge3"